Jair Toledo: Cusco

 In January 2020, he moved to Cusco FC on a deal until the end of 2021.
 He made his debut on 3 February 2020, where he played all 90 minutes in a 0–2 defeat against Deportivo Binacional.

 Cantolao

 On 5 January 2021, Toledo signed with Cantolao.
 He got his debut on 13 March 2020 against Carlos A. Mannucci.

 Return to Juan Aurich

 In the summer 2021, Toledo returned to his former club Juan Aurich.

 Ayacucho

 Ahead of the 2022 season, Toledo joined Ayacucho FC.

+Deportivo Municipal

+After a year at Ayacucho, Toledo moved to Deportivo Municipal ahead of the 2023 season.

+Comerciantes Unidos

+In December 2023, Toledo signed with fellow league club Comerciantes Unidos.

+Juan Pablo II

+Ahead of the 2025 season, Toledo signed with newly promoted Peruvian Primera División side Juan Pablo II.